Transit-Oriented Development (TOD)

 Build-to-Suit Development for CRE Tenants

-A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications, with the lease signed before ground breaks.
+A build-to-suit is a development project where the developer constructs a property to a specific tenant's specifications.

 Ground Leases in Commercial Real Estate